The L.O.V.E Project

 - Must have a current diagnosis and treatment plan from a veterinarian.
 The emergency veterinary care program cannot pay for office exams or testing.
 There may be other options available from other local organizations to assist with exam fees.

-- If financial assistance is provided, the recipient must be willing to provide updates and photos to Kern County Animal Services.
+- Applicants receiving financial assistance must agree to provide periodic updates and photographs of the animal upon request by Kern County Animal Services.

 - Please make sure that you have given permission to your veterinary office to release information to Kern County Animal Services.
 Being unable to receive information about your pet from the veterinary office can delay or prevent our assistance.